Do you know how social media can help market your business?

 What is a social media campaign and how do you build one?

-A social media campaign is a coordinated marketing effort to promote a business using such social media platforms as Facebook, Twitter and Google Plus.
+A social media campaign is a coordinated marketing effort to promote a business using such social media platforms as Facebook, Twitter and Google MyBusiness.
 It is a targeted effort of marketing to reach countless potential customers.

 A social media marketing campaign isn’t just about posting anything on social media.
 It involves targeting such goals as increasing web traffic, building email marketing lists, improving overall brand engagement and getting feedback from customers.